Wheaton Aston: Amenities

 Although in the heart of the South Staffordshire countryside there are many amenities for the local population including two pubs, The Hartley Arms and the Coach and Horses (which also provides accommodation for a cafe/sandwich shop), Wheaton Aston and Lapley Recreation Ground, post office, paper shop, general store, a garage-cum-chandlery-cum-hardware shop (Turners), a motor engineers (Hinsley's) and a couple of farms (The Bridge and Whitegates) who also sell their produce direct to the public.
 The old scout hut alongside the canal has undergone refurbishment and has re-opened in June 2021 as Tavern Lane Studio, a community arts hub offering dance, drama and several other clubs.

 There is one school in the village, St. Mary's CE(C) First School, which has a total intake of roughly 100 children.

 Churches

 There is currently one church and one chapel in the village.

 There has been a church on the current site in the centre of the village since the 14th century.
 This original wooden church was one of the few buildings to survive the Great Fire in 1777.
 However, due to disrepair, this church was demolished and a new stone church was built in 1857.
 This was then extended in 1894, and is the church still currently standing.
 All of the windows were made in a medieval style by the renowned Victorian master of stained glass, Charles Eamer Kempe.

-The Zion chapel was built in 1814 and was established as a 'Congregational church'.
-However, when the Congregational and Presbyterian churches combined they decided to join The Evangelical Fellowship of Congregational Churches (E.F.C.C.)
-Worldwide so that they could continue preaching the same as before.
+The Zion Chapel was built in 1814 and was established as a 'Congregational church'.
+However, when the Congregational and Presbyterian churches combined they decided to join the Evangelical Fellowship of Congregational Churches (E.F.C.C.), so that they could remain independent and self supporting but have the affiliation and support of a worldwide body of Churches.